-Who can become a Freelancer in Portugal?
+Who Can Become a Freelancer in Portugal?

-Advantages of working as a Freelancer in Portugal
+Why Working as a Freelancer in Portugal

 Being a freelancer in Portugal offers many advantages, but it also comes with responsibilities such as tax compliance and social security contributions.
 If you are ready to embark in this journey here are some of the advantages of working as a freelancer in Portugal: